Opentrons/opentrons/api/docs/v2/new_labware.rst

 List Access From ``wells``
 --------------------------

-Wells can be referenced by their "string" name, as demonstrated above.
+Wells can be referenced by their name, as demonstrated above.
 However, they can also be referenced with zero-indexing, with the first well in a labware being at position 0.